duganchen/wine_env/README.md

 This is a command-line system to manage your installations of Wine and of Wine software.

-It's for shells with Bourne Shell syntax: bash, zsh, dash and ash.
-Users of the fish shell can use [wine_env_fish](https://github.com/duganchen/wine_env_fish) instead.

 ## Installation

 Install it the way you would any Python application: